santojon/Eventer/README.md

 }
 ```

-Now it will work fine:
+With that function this will work fine:

 ```kotlin
 manager?.evets?.isListEventOf<ListEvent<Int>, Int>()?.onReceive { list ->